 Beware of Scams!

-There are people who are using the present crisis to take advantage of others.
+There are many people who are going out of their way to help others at this time, but there are also some who are using the present crisis to take advantage of others.
 Be cautious about dealing with strangers or responding to unexpected messages.
-See this article on the BBC News website.
+See this report from the BBC News website.

-The Pastoral Letter from Cardinal Vincent Nichols for the Fourth Sunday in Lent, 22nd March 2020, can be read here.
+Cardinal Vincent Nichols issued a Pastoral Letter, before the lockdown, for the Fourth Sunday in Lent, 22nd March 2020.